mparker2/mparker_phd_thesis/introduction/text.md

 G4s are not the only DNA or RNA structures which occur specifically in sequences with high GC content and skew.
 Another structure is the R loop, which can form when transcription of a C-rich template strand to a G-rich RNA molecule occurs [@Reaban1994; @Li2005; @Ginno2012; @Ginno2013].
 This RNA molecule is complementary to the template strand, and can therefore form a DNA:RNA hybrid duplex, leaving the coding strand of the DNA in a single stranded form [@Skourti-Stathaki2014].
 Once formed, these hybrids are more thermodynamically stable than normal DNA:DNA duplexes [@Roberts1992].
 This could be partially explained to the formation of G4 structures in the G-rich single stranded DNA of the coding strand, which has been shown to occur during transcription in bacterial plasmids [@Duquette2004].

 R loop formation has been identified as a key component of class switch recombination (CSR) of immunoglobulin genes [@Daniels1995; @Reaban1990; @Yu2003].
 CSR is the process by which the constant region of the immunoglobulin heavy chain (IgH) gene is switched, changing the properties of the resultant antibody [@Stavenezer1996].
 This process is mediated by the activation-induced cytidine deaminase (AID), an enzyme which deaminates cytosines in ssDNA, within the switch regions of the IgH locus.
 This deamination results in DSB, causing the recombination of the gene.
 Transcription of the IgH gene produces a long non-coding RNA (lncRNA) with a constitutive first exon containing the variable antigen binding domain.
 Splicing to an alternative second exon is determined by the pattern of cytokines that the cell is exposed to.
 The intron lariat removed by this splicing is debranched and re-linearised by the enzyme DBR1 [@Zheng2015].
 This intron lariat then forms an R-loop with the switch region of the IgH, resulting in ssDNA on the coding strand which becomes the substrate for AID.
 Zheng et al. showed that AID is able to bind specifically to G4 DNA and RNA, and that targeting of AID to the switch region is via binding to the debranched RNA lariat [@Zheng2015].
-Furthermore, Ribeiro de Almeida et al. identified that unwinding of G4s in the
+Furthermore, Ribeiro de Almeida et al. identified that unwinding of G4s in the intron derived RNA is required for R-loop formation and CSR.

 \newpage